aswarren/twin_sampler/scripts/scenarios_simulation/README.md

 - Per-scenario CSVs of KL divergence values (one row per week, per algorithm).
 - Three final plots (one per algorithm) comparing all 8 scenarios.
 - Average running time (seconds) across the 8 scenarios for each algorithm.
+- One CSV with all AUCs and ranks

 ---